Big Name, No Blankets

 A rock ‘n' roll theatre extravaganza!

-***** “Has the audience screaming and stomping joyfully” Arts Hub
+★★★★★ “Has the audience screaming and stomping joyfully”

-**** “It is transformative [...]
-The band is hot and unstoppable, the cast a joyful expression of music and story” - The Guardian
+★★★★ “It is transformative [...]
+The band is hot and unstoppable, the cast a joyful expression of music and story”

-Named after Warumpi Band’s debut album, BIG NAME, NO BLANKETS is a rock 'n' roll theatre show featuring Warumpi hits, showcasing Luritja, Warlpiri and Gumatj / Yolngu Martha languages and culture.
+Named after Warumpi Band’s debut album — Big Name, No Blankets is a theatre show featuring Warumpi hits, showcasing Luritja and Gumatj (Yolngu Matha) languages and culture.

-***** “Filled with laughter, iconic songs and rockstar performances” Sydney Arts Guide
+★★★★★ “Filled with laughter, iconic songs and rockstar performances”

-Making history as the first rock ’n ’ roll band to sing in Aboriginal languages, Warumpi Band is acclaimed for creating our Black Anthems: Jailanguru Pakurnu, My Island Home and Blackfella/Whitefella.
+Making history as the first rock ’n’ roll band to sing in Aboriginal languages, Warumpi Band is acclaimed for creating our blak anthems: Jailanguru Pakarnu, My Island Home and Blackfella/Whitefella.

-Packed with humour, iconic songs and rock star performances, BIG NAME, NO BLANKETS is a joyful show about how music can influence massive change.
+Packed with humour, iconic songs and rock star performances, Big Name, No Blankets is a joyful show about how music can influence massive change.
+You’re invited into the world of these central desert legends.
+Stomp your feet, clap your hands and sing along as you get swept away by this big-hearted story.

-**** “Maza described the work in an opening night speech as the Blak musical we need in the wake of the failed Indigenous Voice referendum.
-The joyous response from the audience left no doubt that she was right.” - The Guardian
+★★★★ “Maza described the work in an opening night speech as the Blak musical we need in the wake of the failed Indigenous Voice referendum.
+The joyous response from the audience left no doubt that she was right.”

 2024 Tour